-Firstly, a massive thank you to everyone who helped out during our very successful Life of Riley Production at the end of Term 3.
-It was a huge process for everyone involved, right from the initial ideas and dance practices through to the final performances.
-The children looked fantastic on stage in their creative costumes and thoroughly enjoyed the whole experience.
+Firstly, a massive thank you to everyone who helped out during our very successful Wearable Art performances at the end of Term 3.
+It was a huge process for everyone involved, right from the initial ideas, making of outfits, dance practices through to the final performances.
+The children looked fantastic on stage in their creative outfits and thoroughly enjoyed the whole experience.

 Below is a run down on the term.
 Feel free to contact your child’s classroom teacher if there is anything you wish to discuss further.

-Throughout our Inquiry and Reading lessons the focus will be on developing information literacy skills, looking particularly at summarising key ideas into our own words.
+Throughout our Inquiry and Reading lessons our focus is on developing thinking and information literacy skills, looking particularly at summarising key ideas into our own words.

 We start the term revising some key concepts from the year.
 We will be focusing particularly on fractions, decimals, place value and operational strategies.
-We then move onto Algebra looking at sequential patterns and rules.
-We end the term looking at Measurement studying Time and Money.
+We end the term looking at Measurement, studying Time.
+This Measurement unit will be taught in our own classes rather than cross grouping between the classes in the syndicate.
 Please continue to help your children at home with their basic facts.
 Many children know these but need to become quicker with their recall.

-Towards the end of the term all classes will be involved in ‘Peer Mediation’ training.
+Towards the end of the term Year 5 classes will be involved in revisiting the concepts around ‘Peer Mediation’.
 This is a programme created by the Peace Foundation and is part of their ‘Cool Schools’ initiative.
 In this programme the children will learn the skills of resolving conflict.
 At the end of the programme the Year 5 students will have an opportunity to apply to be a Peer Mediator in the playground at lunchtime so they can put these skills to good use.
 This will be an excellent leadership opportunity for children when they are in Year 6.

 An exciting term for PE is planned, starting off with Athletics.
 The children will be taking part in Long Jump, High Jump, Vortex, Shot put, Quoit and Sprints.
 This leads in nicely to our school athletics day and Zone tournaments.
 We end the term with Swimming starting again down at the local pool.

-This will be Week 9 and planning is currently underway.
-Activities will be finalised by the middle of the term.
+This will be Week 6 and planning is currently underway.
+Activities will be finalised by the end of next week.
 As usual, we will need a lot of parent support for these days.
 More information will be sent home once ideas and dates are confirmed.

-There will be a meeting for Forest Lakes Camp 2011 in Week 9.
+There will be a meeting for Forest Lakes Camp 2012 towards the end of the term.
 Details will be sent out closer to the time.
 You might like to consider whether you would like to be a parent supervisor.
-Preference will be given to parents who can attend the whole week in 2011.
+Preference will be given to parents who can attend the whole week in 2012.

 If you still have your child’s portfolio please return it for updating this term.
-They will go out in Week 10 with the reports.
+They will go out on Week 8 with the reports.

 Many students are now missing pens, pencils, rulers, plastic pockets and calculators.
 These are necessary for everyday class work.
 Can you please ask your child if they need any items and replace them.
 Thank you.